ARMmbed/simple-cloud-client/README.md

 You can define a new variable by a call to `client.define_resource`.
 This function takes five arguments:

 1.  `path` - The URL on which your variable is exposed in mbed Cloud.
 Needs to be three (3) segments, split by a slash (/) in the form of 'sensor/0/value'.
 The second segment always needs to be numeric.
 2.  `defaultValue` - The default value of the variable.
-Needs to be either a string or an integer.
+Needs to be either a string, an integer or a float.
 Depending on the type that you pass in here the type of the variable is defined.
 3.  `operation` - Some variables might be read-only or write-only (seen from the cloud).
 Use the operation to define these constraints.
 It's of type [M2MBase::Operation](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/classM2MBase.html#a8ddff21b51b1283c4f0fe463e5a2a6ee).
 Default is GET_PUT_ALLOWED.
 4.  `observable` - If set to false, cloud applications cannot subscribe to updates on this variable.
 Default is true.
 5.  `callback` - Function pointer which is called whenever the value of the variable is changed from the cloud.